 Drink this for breakfast and no matter what else happens, you have earned yourself a gold star at the end of the day.

-This falls into the category of a “non-recipe” recipe.
-It’s more of a formula – and it is what enabled me to transition from juice fast – when I completed my first one this past year – to juice fest, as I have been juicing like a mad (happy-mad) woman ever since.
-I’m living proof you can drink it daily for breakfast.
+More of a formula than a recipe, this is what enabled me to transition from juice fast – when I completed my first one this past year - to juice fest, as I have been juicing like a mad (happy-mad) woman ever since.
+I'm living proof you can drink it daily for breakfast.

 - Organic (if possible) veggies – any combination with green being the dominant color.
 I often use some combo of cucumbers, celery, spinach, broccoli, kale and/or any of Thailand’s amazing array of dark green leafy things I can find from my organic produce vendors.

 - Organic (if possible) fruit – I suggest passion fruit if available (2-3 passion fruit will contain more or less 20% of a 12 oz glass).
 Aside from being absolutely delicious, the flavor pop of passion fruit can take the edge off the bitterness of the greens.
 A little bit goes a long ways so it is the perfect add-in.
 Otherwise I tend to go with pineapple.
 Half a green apple would also work well.

 - 1 tbsp your favorite green super food powder optional

 - 1 tbsp chia seeds – for bulk and other benefits optional